Asymptotics for the Tur\'an number of Berge-$K_{2,t}$: Proofs of the results about -uniform linear Berge- -free hypergraphs

 Combining \eqref{1} and \eqref{2}, we get Simplifying, we get

 as desired. \end{proof}

-On the one hand, if $d$ denotes the average degree in $\cH$, by Lemma \ref{upperboundlinear} we have On the other hand, by the Cauchy-Schwarz inequality.
+On the one hand, if $d$ denotes the average degree in $\cH$, by Lemma \ref{upperboundlinear} we have On the other hand, Here the first equality follows by taking an arbitrary vertex $u$ and counting how many times it appears in the first neighborhood of a vertex $v$, while the last inequality follows from the Cauchy-Schwarz inequality.
 So combining, we get That is, Rearranging, we get where This gives that for some constant $c_3(r,t)$ depending only on $r$ and $t$.
 So the number of hyperedges in $\cH$ is completing the proof of our theorem.